Testicle Injury FAQ

 Always be sure to wear the proper size cup or supporter.
 One that's too large or one that's too small will not protect you from injury.
 Talk with your coach or your doctor if you have any questions about what to use.

 Injuries to your testicles can be painful.
 But they don't have to stop you from a healthy and exciting lifestyle.
-Just remember, they are not common, they are seldom serious, and you can take steps to protect yourself from having them happen to you.
+Just remember, they are not common, they are seldom serious, and you can take steps to protect yourself from injury.